Azure/reliable-web-app-pattern-java/README.md

 ## Reference implementation workflow

 - The web app uses two regions in an active-passive configuration to meet the service level objective.
+The deployment uses three resources groups: active region, passive region, and a shared resources group for Azure Front Door, Web Application Firewall, Private DNS Zones, and the Azure Database for PostgreSQL.
+The main database and the read replica need to be in the same resource group.
 - The web app uses the built-in authentication feature of App Service (EasyAuth) to manage the initial sign-in flow (cookies) and Azure AD as the identity platform.
 - All inbound HTTPS traffic passes through Azure Front Door and Azure Web Application Firewall (WAF).
 WAF inspects the traffic against WAF rules.
 - Front Door routes all traffic to the active region.
 The passive region is for failover only.
 The failover plan is manual and there are no automated scripts with this repo.